 Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm (1⁄2 in) from the electrodes.

 To avoid damaging the cochlear implant:

-- do not bend the electrode as the stiffening element inside is malleable and will deform. - leave the protective tube on the electrode until just before insertion.
+- Do not bend the electrode as the wires inside are malleable and will deform - Leave the protective tube on the electrode until just before insertion.

 9. Positioning and securing the implant